 There always seems to be plenty of leftover steamed rice in our refrigerator.
 Whenever we use the rice cooker we seem to make a batch that’s big enough for two meals.
 But I know the real reason we always seem to have these leftovers is become they come in handy to whip up this classic Chinese special fried rice recipe.

 The dish is sometimes called Yangzhou fried rice, because its provenance is the city of Yangzhou in Jiangsu province in China, which was one of the culinary hotbeds of Huaiyang cuisine.
-However, if you follow the link to that story above, you’ll find that the history is a little more complicated…
+However, the history is a little more complicated.

 The traditional version of this Chinese special fried rice dish includes cooked rice, char siu pork, shrimps, scallions, ‘scrambled’ eggs, peas, and carrots.
 Sea cucumber and crab meat were other additions.

 Some recipes use lap cheong (or lap chong) instead of char siu pork.
 While Lara enjoys lap cheong, I find the sweetness of the sausages a little too much for me.
 Here in Siem Reap, lap cheong is widely available, however, Siem Reap sausage is my preferred option.
 The local Cambodian fried rice is actually quite similar to this Chinese special fried rice recipe, as are other versions across the region.

 Growing up in Australia, fried rice was always served in those Cantonese ‘all you can eat’ restaurants that were in every city and town’s Chinatown, and at suburban Chinese restaurants around Australia.
 While this dish probably tastes just fine after sitting in a bain-marie for a few hours, it really shines when made fresh and steaming hot.